laravel/docs/queries.md

 <a name="orderbyraw"></a>
 #### `orderByRaw`

-The `orderByRaw` method may be used to set a raw string as the value of the `order by` clause:
+The `orderByRaw` method may be used to provide a raw string as the value of the `order by` clause:

     $orders = DB::table('orders')
                     ->orderByRaw('updated_at - created_at DESC')